 Tenga is a very common and must try food from Assam.
 It is tangy gravy cooked with fish, meats or vegetables.
 Fish Tenga or masor tenga is the most popular Assamese dish.
 Tomatoes are used to sour the gravy.
 The other souring ingredients used for this dish, instead of tomatoes are lemon and mangosteen.

 Pitika is side dish prepared by mashing vegetables.
 The most common pitika is made with potato and other vegetables that can be used to make pitika are tomato and brinjal.
 Mashed vegetable is seasoned with green chilies, onions and mustard oil.

 Pura is an Assamese style of barbeque.
 Fish and meats are barbequed and seems to very common.
 Some of the snacks from the region are jolpan, pitha and laru.
 Tea is integral part of Assamese cuisine.
 Assam is known for its tea plantations.
 Information about the state was gathered from online sources, mostly wiki.

 Coming to today’s recipe, I wanted to make to masor tenga and I did not even explore and consider other food from this state.
-Of all the north eastern states, this was one state I was not worried about at all.
-There are many recipes online and put off cooking this state until the end.
-By the time I got to this state, I had already prepared 2 fish gravies and did not want to do another gravy.
+Of all the north eastern states, this was one state that I was not worried about.
+There are many recipes online and I put off cooking this state until the end.
+By the time I got to this state, I had already prepared 2 fish gravies and did not want to do another.
 Then I found tilor torkai, sesame fish recipe.
-Final dish looked dry and I went ahead with this curry.
-We like spicy food and especially in non-veg food.
-To suite our taste, I added more spices that the recipe called for, yet it was a little bland for our taste.
-I did not want to use too many spices to keep it close to the original recipe and to the region, the way it is cooked in Assam.
-However, next day I added more spices and fried the fish a little longer to suit out taste buds.
+Final dish looked dry and went ahead with this curry.
+We like spicy food and especially in non-veg.
+To suite our taste, I added more spices than the recipe called for, yet it was a little bland for our taste.
+I did not want to use too many spices and kept it close to the original recipe, and to the region.
+However, next day I spiced it up and fried the fish a little longer to suit our taste buds.